 Includes 100 translucent, colorful shapes.
 Helps develop math, science, spatial, and tactile skills.
 Riveted together for extra strength and safety.
 Lightweight.
-Don't fall when building, like with traditional blocks.
+Won't fall like traditional blocks.
 High-quality.
 Don't break if they hit hard surfaces.
 For ages 3 and up.

 Pricey.
 Magnets may not be as strong as other brands.

 Offers 5 different shapes in 6 colors.
-Nontoxic blocks contain no lead or plastic and feature a water-based lacquer finish.
-Magnets aren't overly strong, but they allow you to build structures that would be impossible with regular blocks.
+Nontoxic pieces do not contain lead or plastic and feature a water-based lacquer finish.
+Magnets aren't overly strong, but they allow you to build structures that would be impossible with regular, plastic blocks.

 STEM (science, technology, engineering, and mathematics) is all the rage right now in education at all levels.
 Parents want their children to excel in these four basic subjects so they can succeed in a global market.
 Because of this, educational toys that combine these crucial components have become the preferred type of divertissement.
 Magnetic building block sets incorporate all of these elements in a fun and creative way.

 The best sets include a wide variety of shapes so your child can flex their creative muscles in new and astounding ways.
-First and foremost, however, you want a set that is nontoxic, has no small parts, and will not break.
-Purchasing a set with enough pieces that your child can play with friends is also highly recommended.
+First and foremost, however, you want a set that is non-toxic, has no small parts, and will not break.
+Choosing a set with enough pieces that your child can play with friends is also highly recommended.

 When you first start perusing different magnetic building block sets, you will likely be overwhelmed by the number of features and options that are available.
 Before getting lost in colors and shapes, however, you need to first consider what is most important to you.
 Any magnetic building block will teach your child basic STEM skills like geometry and engineering, but their size and durability will vary.

-Any toy that is purchased for a child must be age-appropriate.
+Toys for children must be age-appropriate.
 Some magnetic building sets are constructed using smaller parts — which may be fine for an older child but could be a choking hazard for younger children.
 In addition, the smaller pieces can be challenging for younger kids to manipulate.